darenasc/awesome-data-for-good/README.md

 * [Data Science for the Public Sector](https://github.com/DS4PS/).
 Courses and tools to create capacity and attract talent in the public and nonprofit sectors
 * [Data to the People](https://www.datatothepeople.org).
 Data To The People is a global leader in data literacy assessment and development.
+* [Global Index on Responsible AI](https://www.responsibleaiindex.org).
+Measuring progress on the responsible use of AI in over 120 countries around the world.
 * [THE TECH WORKER HANDBOOK](https://techworkerhandbook.org).
 The Tech Worker Handbook is a collection of resources for tech workers who are looking to make more informed decisions about whether to speak out on issues that are in the public interest.

 ## Frameworks, Guidelines, and Standards